Biancabella and the Snake: Synopsis

 Biancabella called on Samaritana, who still did not come.
-An old man brought her to his home; his wife rebuked him, because she had doubtlessly been punished for some crime, but he insisted.
+An old man brought her to his home; his wife rebuked him, believing that she had been punished for some crime, but he insisted.
 Biancabella asked one of his three daughters to comb her hair; the old woman did not want her daughter to be a servant, but the girl obeyed and jewels came out of Biancabella's hair.
 The family was greatly pleased because she had delivered them from poverty.
-After a time, Biancabella asked the old man to bring her back to where she had been found, and there she called on Samaritana until she finally thought of killing herself.
+After some time, Biancabella asked the old man to bring her back to where she had been found, and there she called on Samaritana until she finally thought of killing herself.
 Samaritana appeared to stop her, and Biancabella appealed for forgiveness.
 Samaritana restored her eyes and hands, and then herself transformed into a woman.

-After a time, the sisters, the old man and woman, and their daughters went to Naples, where Samaritana built them a house magically.
+After a while, the sisters, the old man and woman, and their daughters went to Naples, where Samaritana built them a house magically.
 Ferrandino saw the women, and they told him that they had been exiled and had come there to live.
 He brought the women of court, including his stepmother, to the castle, where Samaritana told a servant to sing Biancabella's story without including the names.
 Then she asked what would be a fitting punishment.
 The stepmother, thinking to evade notice, said she should be cast into a red-hot furnace.
 Samaritana told the king the truth; Ferrandino ordered the stepmother to be thrown into a furnace, married off the old man's three daughters well, and lived happily with Biancabella until he died, and his son succeeded him.